 Microsoft Office 365 is now available to all SPC students.
-Students will have access to email, file storage, and Microsoft Office applications including Word, Excel, PowerPoint, Access, Publisher, Outlook, Skype and OneDrive by logging into https://office.com or http://portal.office.com/account/#installs for more apps.
+Students will have access to email, file storage, and Microsoft Office applications including Word, Excel, PowerPoint, Access, Publisher, Outlook, Skype and OneDrive by logging into https://office.com with your SPC username MySPCusername@southplainscollege.edu (please note the @students has been dropped)

-All new student correspondence will be sent to their new o365 email account (student1234@southplainscollege.edu) and also forwarded to their Gmail account that will remain active.
+All new student correspondence will be sent to their new 365 email account (student1234@southplainscollege.edu).